 There are many benefits of physical therapy.
 Improved mobility, reduction of pain, less inflammation and a better lifestyle are just a few.
 The initial visit to a physical therapist for pain in the hip will consist of tests, such as a gait evaluation, range of motion measurement and strength measurements.
 Then, your physical therapist will create a personalized treatment plan.
 Passive treatments may include ultrasound and ice.
 There will also be specific exercises to improve hip/knee strength, pain, and mobility.
 Treatment with a physical therapist for pain in the hip or knee can result in a faster recovery and help you avoid surgery.
 Plus, you won’t have to just rely on pain meds anymore.

-If you’re suffering from hip pain, knee pain or any type of joint pain, contact us at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown, Plainwell, Portage, Richland and Schoolcraft centers.
+If you’re suffering from hip pain, knee pain or any type of joint pain, request an appointment or free screening at Battle Creek, Kalamazoo, East Kalamazoo, Holland, Mattawan, Midtown (Downtown Kalamazoo), Plainwell, Portage, Richland, Schoolcraft, and Three Rivers clinics .
 Our trained and skilled physical therapists are your path to recovery.
 Be sure to set up a one-on-one consultation for a comprehensive assessment and say goodbye to pain.
 We are committed to giving you a healthy and painless life.